 Birthday Present at Xanadu Island Resort Belize

-After checking in Paul walked to Marinas to grab a few snacks and I decided to relax with a nice hot bath followed by napping and watching TV in bed – I totally needed that.
+After checking in Paul walked to Marinas to grab a few snacks, while I decided to relax with a nice hot bath followed by napping and watching TV in bed – I totally needed that.

-It has been a great day so far – 38 Facebook birthday wishes so far and I’ve stopped counting.
-Cindy and Molly were doing their morning walk on the beach so I joined in while they were passing by then we all sat on the veranda for a bit.
+It has been a great day so far – 38 Facebook birthday wishes so far.
+Cindy and Molly were doing their morning walk on the beach so I joined in while they were passing by, then we all sat on the veranda for a bit.
 Now I am totally chilled out on the couch – enjoying an iced coffee and watching 2 people swim off the end of the dock – it does not get much better than this.

 Lounged around a lot today then Martin took me on a tour of the nature walk.
 It was very cool as you can see by the pics below.
 After that Paul and I went for a swim – the pool is really nice.
 They have a special system that turns salt to chlorine which is much nicer to swim in.